The Corporate Transparency Act (signed into law on January 1,...

 In re Estate of Smith, 2020 Ark.
 App.
 113, 597 S.W.3d 65:

-In Smith, two sons challenged the validity of their mother’s will alleging that she lacked the requisite mental capacity to execute her will.
+In Estate of Smith, two sons challenged the validity of their mother’s will alleging that she lacked the requisite mental capacity to execute her will.
 The Circuit Court agreed with the sons and set aside the will, and the case was appealed.
 Ultimately, the appellate court upheld the decision to set aside the will because sufficient evidence was presented demonstrating the mother’s declining mental capacity at the time of the will’s execution, and no evidence was presented by the proponents of the will to show she had capacity or that she was not unduly influenced.

 Moore v.
 Sullivan, 2019 Ark.
 App.
 90, 569 S.W.3d 917: